pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 A protocol is a common language.
 Hence it seems to be a good thing to elaborate it jointly.
 Since these protocols hope to serve as a basis for an exchange-based economy, it is important that designers be warned of all foreseeable caveats.
-Again only a consensus-based design can provide this degree of awareness.
+We believe that only a consensus-based design can provide this degree of awareness.

 Current needs
 -------------